Emirate of Multan

-Emirate of Multan (855 – 1010) was a medieval kingdom in Punjab that was centred around city of Multan, present-day part of Punjab, Pakistan.
+The Emirate of Multan was a medieval kingdom in Punjab region in the northwest Indian subcontinent that was centred around city of Multan (present-day Punjab, Pakistan).
+It initially extended towards parts of Kashmir, and included parts of present-day Punjab.
 It was initially ruled by the tribe of Banu Munabbih.
-In 959 CE, Ismaili Qarmatians under Banu Lawi gained control of the Emirate and in 1010, it was conquered by Ghaznavid Empire.
+In 959 CE, Ismailis under the Lodis gained control of the Emirate and in 1010, it was conquered by the Ghaznavid Empire.

 Location

 The Emirate of Multan became independent after Disintegration of Abbasid Caliphate.
-Principally located in South Punjab, it bordered Hindu Shahi Kingdom at north in Punjab and Habbarid Emirate at south in Sindh.
+Principally located in Southern Punjab, it bordered Hindu Shahi Kingdom in northern Punjab and Habbarid Emirate at south in Sindh.

 History

 Multan along with Sindh came under rule of Muslims by conquest of Umayyad Caliphate under General Muhammad Bin Qasim.
 Over the course of the mid-ninth century, Abbasid authority in Sind gradually waned.
 As the central government's authority over Sind declined, the region underwent a period of decentralization.
 Multan also became capital of an independent emirate under an Arab tribe Banu Munabbih.